alisonmyers/alisonlouisemyers/content/sections/about/about.md

 imageAlt: "About Gatsby Theme Portfolio Minimal"
 ---

-I like to build stuff and learn things.
+I like to build almost as much as I like to learn.

 <i><q>I take immense pleasure in both building and learning.
 The art of construction captivates me almost as much as the pursuit of knowledge.
 Whether it's creating something tangible or expanding my understanding, these two passions intertwine to shape my personal and professional journey.</q></i>